 After several months of hibernation, the free-spirited traveler in me was once again on the loose.
-It’s been a while since I felt that jolts of excitement when going on an excursion—explained by the fact that it’s my first time to step outside the walls of Riyadh.
-We are fortunate to have lived in this day and age for giving us the unstoppable access to consumer technology, with regard to Global Positioning Systems, social networking, and photography.
+It’s been a while since I felt the jolts of excitement when going on an excursion—explained by the fact that it’s my first time to step outside the walls of Riyadh.
+We are fortunate that we belong to this generation; we have unstoppable access to consumer technology, with regard to Global Positioning Systems, social networking, and photography.
 Our hunger for travel keeps on growing.
 This compelled me and my friends more to do urban spelunking in the active, inhabited sites of Saudi Arabia’s Eastern Region last December 6 to 7, 2013 for some time off—to get away from the hustle and bustle of the big city.
 This part of the kingdom is the counterpart of Bicol Region in the Philippines.

 Our first stop is at the pearl of the east coast, Al Khobar City (Khobar).
 This vibrant city is swarmed by a plethora of lifestyle centers (Al Goasiabi Center and Rahmaniah Center), world cuisine restaurants (Copper Gandhi and TGI Friday’s), traditional malls (Khobar Mall and Al Rashid Mall—the largest and fanciest in the city), fast food outlets (Burger King and McDonald’s) and coffee bars (dr.Cafe Coffee and Starbucks).
 On top of it, the city is favored and famed for its two crowd pleasing tourist spots: Half Moon Bay and Corniche.
 Together with two other cities, Dammam and Dharan, they form the Dammam Metropolitan Area.

 Amid the city’s slaving streets that are frequently gobbled up by business operations and flights is its unparalleled tourism.
 We were fortunate to arrive in this part of the region at the crack of dawn.